djplaner/blog/docs/2009/03/06/the-biggest-flaw-in-university-lte-learning-and-how-to-avoid-it/index.md

   text: The weak second album (PhD update)
   url: /blog/2009/03/06/the-weak-second-album-phd-update/
 template: blog-post.html
-title: '"The biggest flaw in university L&#038;T/e-learning?"'
+title: 'The biggest flaw in university L&#038;T/e-learning?'
 type: post
 ---
 > Welcome folk from UHI.
 Hope you find this interesting.
 Your e-learning portal is [here](https://communities.uhi.ac.uk/ltel).
 Good luck with it all.